Social Program Officer (CYMH) 25

-NOTE: If your degree was obtained outside of Canada, you need to confirm it has been assessed for equivalency through the International Credential Evaluation Services.
-Confirmation for equivalency of your degree is required for you to be considered.
-Please indicate in your resume if you have this equivalency, proof of equivalency must be attached to your application.
-If you are in the process of equivalency review, proof must be provided on or by the closing date of the competition.
+If your degree was obtained outside of Canada, you need to confirm it has been assessed for equivalency through the International Credential Evaluation Services (ICES).
+Confirmation for equivalency for your degree is required for you to be considered.
+Please indicate in your resume (include a copy of the approval; if in progress), proof must be provided on or by the closing date of the posting).

-Minimum of 1 year full-time equivalent experience working with children and youth and their families, with responsibility for providing a wide range of services within a community based mental health organization.
+Minimum of 1 year full-time equivalent experience working with children and youth and their families, with responsibility for providing a wide range of community based mental health services.

 Applicants selected to move forward in the hiring process may be assessed on the Knowledge, Skills, Abilities and Competencies as outlined in the attached Job Profile located in the Additional Information section at the bottom of the posting.

 A Criminal Record Check (CRC) and Criminal Record Review Act Check (CRRA) will be required.

 YES - A cover letter is required as part of your application.
 The content and/or format of your cover letter may be evaluated as part of the assessment process.

 YES - A resume is required as part of your application, however, it may not be used for initial shortlisting purposes.

 YES (COMPREHENSIVE) - As part of the application process, you will be prompted to complete a comprehensive online questionnaire to demonstrate how you meet the job requirements.
 Please allot approximately 60 minutes to complete the questionnaire.